gruntjs/grunt-contrib-qunit/README.md

 Absolute `http://` or `https://` urls to be passed to PhantomJS.
 Specified URLs will be merged with any specified `src` files first.
 Note that urls must be served by a web server, and since this task doesn't contain a web server, one will need to be configured separately.
 The [grunt-contrib-connect plugin](https://github.com/gruntjs/grunt-contrib-connect) provides a basic web server.

+#### force
+Type: `boolean`
+Default: `false`

+When true, the whole task will not fail when there are individual test failures, or when no assertions for a test have run.
+This can be set to true when you always want other tasks in the queue to be executed.

 #### (-- PhantomJS arguments)
 Type: `String`
 Default: (none)